-Exercise 25 endocrine structure and function serves as a foundational laboratory and study module designed to help students explore the layered network of glands, hormones, and regulatory pathways that maintain physiological balance.
-By examining both the anatomical organization and the biochemical roles of endocrine tissues, learners gain a comprehensive understanding of how chemical messengers coordinate growth, metabolism, reproduction, and stress responses.
+Exercise 25 endocrine structure and function serves as a foundational laboratory and study module designed to help students explore the complex network of glands, hormones, and regulatory pathways that maintain physiological balance.
+Still, by examining both the anatomical organization and the biochemical roles of endocrine tissues, learners gain a comprehensive understanding of how chemical messengers coordinate growth, metabolism, reproduction, and stress responses.
 This guide breaks down the core concepts, practical identification techniques, and scientific principles behind the exercise, providing a clear roadmap for mastering endocrine system fundamentals in an academic or clinical setting.

 Introduction to the Endocrine System